SamiPerttu/fundsp/README.md

 The above expression defines an audio graph that is compiled into a stack allocated, inlined form using the powerful generic abstractions built into [Rust](https://www.rust-lang.org/).
-Connectivity errors are detected at compile time, saving development time.
+Connectivity errors are detected during compilation, saving development time.

 ### Audio DSP Becomes a First-Class Citizen